qiuqiangkong/ism/README.md

 # Image Source Method (ISM) for Audio Rendering

-Higher-Order Ambisonics (HOA)

-This repo implements image source method (ISM) for audio rendering and Higher-Order Ambisonics (HOA) rendering.
-The features of this repo are: (1) Provide online data rendering for training neural networks.
-(2) Provide individual ray data insteaded of integrated impulse response data.
+This repository implements the Image Source Method (ISM) for audio rendering and Higher-Order Ambisonics (HOA) rendering.
+Its key features are: (1) Online data rendering for training neural networks.
+(2) Fine-grained ray manipulation, allowing users to control individual rays rather than only accessing impulse responses [1].

 ## Usage